AVEVA/sample-ocs-sample_libraries-python/README.md

 ## About the library

-The python ADH library is an introductory language-specific example of programming against Aveva Data Hub.
+The python ADH library is an introductory language-specific example of programming against Aveva Data Hub ([ADH](https://www.osisoft.com/Solutions/OSIsoft-Cloud-Services/)).
 It is intended as instructional samples only and are not for production use.

-They can be obtained by running: `pip install adh_sample_library_preview`
+They can be obtained by running: `pip install ocs_sample_library_preview`

 The library is not intended to show every endpoint and every option/parameter for endpoints it has.
 The library is known to be incomplete.